Pune–Nagpur Garib Rath Express: Traction

 Earlier, the train was hauled between Pune Junction and Manmad Junction by a Pune based WDM-3A handing over to a Bhusaval based WAP-4 or Ajni based WAP-7 for the remainder of its journey.

 With progressive electrification, it is now hauled by a Bhusaval based WAP-4 or Ajni based WAP-7 for its entire journey.

-Major Stoppage
+Major stoppage

-The train travels at a speed of 60 km/hr and make 8 stoppages en route.
+The train travels at a max speed of 130km/h and makes 14 stops en route.